ARM-software/performance-studio-integration-for-unity/README.md

 into game development workflows.
 This version of the package has the following features for integrating with the Streamline profiler.

-* C# language bindings for emiting event annotations.
+* C# language bindings for emitting event annotations.
-* C# language bindings for emiting software counters.
+* C# language bindings for emitting software counters.

 License
 =======